 Seaward Primetest Pro Review

-The full QWERY Keyboard and HD Color Screen are a huge plus for this tester.
+The full QWERTY Keyboard and HD Color Screen are a huge plus for this tester.
 The ability to upgrade with printers, scanners and other software in the future also make this tester a really smart buy.

 The Cons: